kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 Conclusion
 ----------

-Changing record properties in OroCRM reflects the processes that make up customer relationships.
-Users can add new records to OroCRM one by one, either with .csv files or with integrations.
+Changing record properties in OroCommerce reflects the processes that make up customer relationships.
+Users can add new records to OroCommerce one by one, either with .csv files or with integrations.
 The way in which records are processed can be limited using record types (entities) or with workflows, and all the changes can be tracked with the data audit tools.
-Details of the record can be easily viewed and updated in OroCRM, and as soon as there has been a change, other users will see the updated information.
+Details of the record can be easily viewed and updated in OroCommerce, and as soon as there has been a change, other users will see the updated information.
 Throughout, stakeholders of customer relationships can access record details in order to make their work more efficient.
-More information can be found in the :ref:`OroCRM Users and Their Benefits <oro-benefits>` guide.

 Related Documents
 -----------------